course-fish274-2019/Marissa-skate/README.md

-# East Bering Sea Trawl Data Analysis
+# Alaskan Trawl Data Analysis

-## The purpose of this project is to explore the tidyr package, gain mastery over data organization, and  gain familiarity with creating presentation slides with rmarkdown
+The purpose is meant to answer the following questions: How do the distributions of known predator and prey compare?
+How do the distributions change with location, depth, and water temperature?

+The original purpose was to gain familiarity with rmarkdown, creating slide presentations in r, and to gain mastery over ggplot and dplyr

+Packages used:

+1. tidyverse, using ggplot2, tidyr, and dplyr to organize data

+2. rnaturalearth, rnaturalearthdata for world map data

+3. ggmap, maps and mapdata for map data as well

+4. rgeos and sf for error-fixing/ map holes

 Files in order of use:

-1. scripts/tidyr_dataclean.Rmd - RMarkdown file containing prose explaining data analysis, code for data analysis and exports one figure
+1. scripts/TRAWL.Rmd - non-presentation rmarkdown file used to write code for presentation

-2. data_raw/ebs2017_2018 - data from three years of bottom trawls in the east Bering Sea.
+2. data/ebs2017_2018 - data from three years of bottom trawls in the east Bering Sea.
 Original data at : https://www.fisheries.noaa.gov/resource/data/2017-2018-eastern-bering-sea-shelf-groundfish-bottom-trawl-survey-data)

-3. scripts/beringplt.jpg - plot of depth and latitude with seperate plots for each genus
+3. data/ai2014_2018.csv - data from five years of bottom trawls in the Aleutian Islands.
+Original data at : https://www.fisheries.noaa.gov/resource/data/2014-2018-aleutian-islands-groundfish-bottom-trawl-survey-data)

+4. data/bsslope2002_2016.csv - data from fifteen years of bottom trawls on the Bering Sea slope.
+Original data at : https://www.fisheries.noaa.gov/resource/data/2002-2016-bering-sea-upper-continental-slope-groundfish-bottom-trawl-survey-data)

+5. data/goa2015_2017.csv - data from four years of bottom trawls in the Gulf of Alaska.
+Original data at : https://www.fisheries.noaa.gov/resource/data/2015-2017-gulf-alaska-groundfish-bottom-trawl-survey-data)

+6. data/nbs1982_2018.csv - data from thirty-seven years of bottom trawls in the north Bering Sea.
+Original data at : https://www.fisheries.noaa.gov/resource/data/1982-2018-northern-bering-sea-shelf-groundfish-bottom-trawl-survey-data)

-4. classwork/tidyr_classwork.Rmd - RMarkdown file used to practice in class work and test code
+7. scripts/presentation.Rmd - presentation rmarkdown file used to write a slidy presentation for class

-5. output/week9_html.html - html export of knit rmarkdown file
+8. output/trawl.html - html export of knit rmarkdown file of TRAWL.Rmd

-6. output/week9_presentation.html - Slideshow made with slidy as export of RMarkdown file
+9. output/presentation.html - Slideshow made with slidy as export of RMarkdown file presentation.Rmd

+10. .gitignore -- github metadata

+11. all files in .git folder, github metadata from comments and pushes

+12. data_raw/ebs2017_2018 - data from three years of bottom trawls in the east Bering Sea.
+Original data at : https://www.fisheries.noaa.gov/resource/data/2017-2018-eastern-bering-sea-shelf-groundfish-bottom-trawl-survey-data) - not edited for use

+13. data_raw/ai2014_2018.csv - data from five years of bottom trawls in the Aleutian Islands.
+Original data at : https://www.fisheries.noaa.gov/resource/data/2014-2018-aleutian-islands-groundfish-bottom-trawl-survey-data) - not edited for use

+14. data_raw/bsslope2002_2016.csv - data from fifteen years of bottom trawls on the Bering Sea slope.
+Original data at : https://www.fisheries.noaa.gov/resource/data/2002-2016-bering-sea-upper-continental-slope-groundfish-bottom-trawl-survey-data) - not edited for use

+15. data_raw/goa2015_2017.csv - data from four years of bottom trawls in the Gulf of Alaska.
+Original data at : https://www.fisheries.noaa.gov/resource/data/2015-2017-gulf-alaska-groundfish-bottom-trawl-survey-data) - not edited for use

+16. data_raw/nbs1982_2018.csv - data from thirty-seven years of bottom trawls in the north Bering Sea.
+Original data at : https://www.fisheries.noaa.gov/resource/data/1982-2018-northern-bering-sea-shelf-groundfish-bottom-trawl-survey-data) - not edited for use

-## Game Plan for the next two weeks
+## Game Plan for the next two weeks (Written for week 11 quiz)

 1. Add additional data from other arctic trawls and pelagic collections